unil-lettres/limesurvey/README.md

 [Official documentation](https://manual.limesurvey.org/Upgrading_from_a_previous_version)

 1. `docker compose down`
-1. `git pull origin master && git submodule update`
+1. `git pull origin main && git submodule update`
 1. Change `docker-compose.yml` to the desired LimeSurvey version.
 1. `docker compose pull`
+1. `docker compose up -d`
 1. Open admin interface and upgrade database if asked (the prompt will show as soon as you get on the admin page).
-1. `docker compose up -d`
 1. Push changes to GitHub.

 # Configuration